 LANGUAGE IN GREENLAND

 * Greenland is a multi-lingual country.
-Greenlandic (called Kalaallisut) is the official mother tongue, Danish is the official second language, and English is a third language that children begin learning by the 4th class.
+Greenlandic (called Kalaallisut) is the official mother tongue, Danish is the official second language, and English is a third language that children begin learning in elementary school.

 * Language can be a tricky topic.
 Without going into many details about history and politics, language in Greenland is not clear-cut.
 There are Greenlanders who are fluent in Greenlandic, Danish, and English.
-There are others who only know Greenlandic & Danish or Danish & English, and there are others who only know Greenlandic.
+There are others who only know Greenlandic & Danish or Danish & English, and there are others who know only Greenlandic or only Danish, or only English in the case of foreigners living in the country.

 * From my personal experience, there are three very general trends regarding language proficiency.